 Bankruptcy is the last resort for getting out of debt.
-This option has many benefits over debt relief but at the same time disadvantageous.
+This option has many benefits over debt relief but at the same time is disadvantageous.
 If you come towards the benefits then filing bankruptcy will eliminate your debt and you become insolvent.

 Under chapter 13 your property is not ceased.
 On the other hand, if you come towards the downsides then it will ruin your credit score and the bankruptcy will stay on your credit report for 7 t 10 years.
-If you file bankruptcy under chapter 7 then it is possible that your property is ceased for paying the outstanding debt.
+If you file bankruptcy under chapter 7 then it is possible that your property is ceased paying the outstanding debt.
 You also face difficulty in taking future loans and jobs in any organization.

 All these options have pros and cons.
 You must need to keep them in mind.
 But these are the best alternatives to debt relief as well.
-There are different consequences in which you can use each of these options.
+There are different consequences for which you can use each of these options.
 So if you’ve no knowledge then before utilizing them contact a professional financial consultant to get any advice.